box-community/vue3-box-ui-elements-cdn/README.md

 # vue3-box-ui-elements-cdn

-This template should help get you started developing with Vue 3 in Vite.
+This app aims to demonstrate how to use Box UI Elements with Vue3 and Vite.
+In this approach I used CDN scripts and @vueuse/head plugin.

 ## Recommended IDE Setup